Model selection for estimation of causal parameters: Introduction

 \subsection{Our contribution}

 In this paper, we work towards making parameter-specific model selection more reliable.
-We derive a model selection criterion that estimates the mean-squared error of a one-dimensional estimator.
+We derive a model selection criterion that estimates the squared $\ell_2$-deviation of an estimator from its target.
 We show that the selected model has equal or lower variance than the baseline estimator asymptotically.
-Compared to the parameter-specific cross-validation approach developed by \citet{brookhart2006semiparametric}, we show that the proposed criterion has equal or lower variance asymptotically.
-The proposed criterion is flexible in the sense that it can be used for any one-dimensional estimator in both parametric and semi-parametric settings.
+Compared to the model selection procedure \eqref{eq:18}, we show that the proposed criterion has equal or lower variance asymptotically.
+The proposed criterion is flexible in the sense that it can be used for any low-dimensional estimator in both parametric and semi-parametric settings.
 Theoretical justification of the method is given under the assumption of asymptotic linearity.

+Even if the candidate estimators are asymptotically linear, the model selection procedure is discontinuous and will not result in a regular estimator, even for $n \rightarrow \infty$.
+Thus, the final estimator does not have a Gaussian limit distribution.
+We derive asymptotically valid confidence intervals for the resulting estimator that takes into account the model selection step.

-In previous work, the goal of model selection for one-dimensional estimation is usually to select a nuisance parameter model from a set of candidate models, but the identification strategy is held fixed across models \citep{van2003unified,brookhart2006semiparametric,cui2019bias}.
+In previous work, the goal of model selection for estimation is usually to select a nuisance parameter model from a set of candidate models, but the identification strategy is held fixed across models \citep{van2003unified,brookhart2006semiparametric,cui2019bias}.
 In this paper, the goal is to select among different estimands, or identification strategies.
 Mathematically, this correspond to selecting among different \emph{functionals} of the underlying data generating distribution.
 In some situations, this results in dramatic improvements in the mean-squared error.
 However, there is no free lunch.
 Compared to the baseline procedure, for fixed $n$, model selection can lead to increased risk in parts of the parameter space.
+We provide a finite-sample bound that reveals that the excess risk due to model selection becomes negligible as the dimension of the target parameter grows.

-In simulations, we demonstrate that the proposed criterion allows to trade off bias and variance in a variety of scenarios, including experiments, instrumental variables settings and data with selection on observables.
+In simulations, the proposed criterion exhibits reliable performance in a variety of scenarios, including experiments, instrumental variables settings and data with selection on observables.
 The code can be found at \href{http://www.github.com/rothenhaeusler/tms}{github.com/rothenhaeusler/tms}.